rikosintie/Discovery/docs/usage.md

 # Usage

 The scripts run on Mac/Linux/Windows!
-You do not have to have any python programming experience to use them.
-The instructions below will walk you step by step to install the Python Virtual Environment, required libraries and activating the python virtual environment.
+You do not need any prior python programming experience to use them.
+The instructions below will walk you through step by step how to install the Python Virtual Environment, the required libraries and activating the python virtual environment.

 ----------------------------------------------------------------